Austin Farrer: Life

 Farrer was born 1 October 1904, the only son of the three children of Augustine and Evangeline Farrer, in Hampstead, London, England.
 His father was a Baptist minister and Farrer was brought up in that faith.
 He went to St Paul's School in London he gained a scholarship to Balliol College, Oxford.
 Encouraged by his father to value scholarship, he nevertheless found the divisions within the Baptist church dispiriting, and while at Oxford he became an Anglican.
 Finding his spiritual home at St Barnabas Church in Oxford, his theology and his spirituality became profoundly Anglo-Catholic, although centred on the Book of Common Prayer.
-After gaining a first in greats, he went up to Cuddesdon Theological College where he trained alongside the future Archbishop of Canterbury, Michael Ramsey.
+After gaining a First in Classical Moderations in 1925 he also achieved a First in Literae Humaniores (or 'Greats', a combination of philosophy and Greek and Roman history) in 1927, he went up to Cuddesdon Theological College where he trained alongside the future Archbishop of Canterbury, Michael Ramsey.

 He served a curacy in Dewsbury, West Yorkshire, after which he was invited to become chaplain and tutor at St Edmund Hall, Oxford, in 1931 (a post he held until 1935).
 Farrer was a Fellow and Chaplain of Trinity College, Oxford, from 1935 to 1960.
 In 1937, he married Katharine Dorothy Newton, (daughter of the Rev. Frederick Henry Joseph Newton), who would become a mystery novelist.
 They had one child together in 1939, a daughter Caroline, who became an ecclesiastical embroiderer.

 On the death of Oliver Quick in 1959, the Regius Professorship of Divinity became vacant and Farrer's name was widely canvassed.
 However, his typological approach to the reading of scripture, notably in his books on Mark and the Book of Revelation, was out of the mainstream of biblical scholarship, and his article "On Dispensing with Q" (one of the supposed lost sources of the Gospels) raised a furore on both sides of the Atlantic.
 Henry Chadwick was appointed instead.
 The following year, Farrer was appointed as Warden of Keble College, Oxford, a post which he held until his death on 29 December 1968, aged 64.

 After Farrer's sudden death, Spencer Barrett as Sub-Warden presided over the change of college statute which removed the requirement for Keble College's Warden to be an Anglican clergyman.
 However, in the event the Warden appointed to succeed Farrer, Dennis Nineham, was another clergyman.

 Farrer is buried in Holywell Cemetery, Oxford.